thebaldgeek/thebaldgeek.github.io/Iridium.md

 ## Getting Started
 Once you install DragonOS_FocalX on an i5 or better x86 computer with a USB 3.0 port, you are ready to start.

+The very first thing you need to do is run the command (not as sudo, just as your user - this is important its done just as your usual username/command prompt) `volk_profile`
+What this does is run a whole bunch of math problems in diffrent ways and figures out your CPU profile and the fastest way it computes stuff.
+It then writes its profile to your userID and then when you run Iridium and other SDR stuff on DragonOS this profile is used and so you end up with a much more efficent computer.
+This should be done on every PC and every fresh install of DragonOS.
+Do note it takes about 10 to 20 minutes and you should ovid doing much on the computer while it runs.
+Just step away and let it do its thing.

 For now you are going to open a few terminals, we are working on an script to run it and keep it running (it does crash now and then), but for now, this is the best way to get going.....
 This guide assumes that you would like to share your Iridium data with the world and thus send it to thebaldgeek so it can be added to the main Iridium page and more.
 You can also open another terminal and use the same process to send data to yourself on another UDP port number in another terminal.